 BREATHE LA is actively working to ensure the implementation of local and state policies that promote emissions control and reduction, as well as educational and prevention initiatives surrounding lung disease.
-A major focus is currently underway to aid in the implementation of AB 32 regarding Climate Change.
-BREATHE LA is also actively involved in the Los Angeles 30/10 Plan to expedite public transportation plans already approved for Los Angeles County.

 Current California Legislative Updates